ZhianMai/Multi-threading-in-Java/README.md

 Using Thread class start() method to run a thread is a one-time process.
 When a thread is terminated, it cannot run again.
 For a large scale multi-threaded system, it's very resource-consuming.

-There is an alternate way to run multi-threading: using thread pool.
-Thread pool is provided in Java concurrency package.
+There is an alternate way to run multithreading: using thread pool.
+Thread pool is in Java concurrency package.
 Its thread is reusable, and also provide better thread management than threads run by start() method.

 Thread pool is created by <i>Executors</i>, a factory method provided by Java concurrency package.

 #### 1.2.1 Single Thread Pool :link:[link](src/johnston/thread/basic/creation/executors/ExecutorSingleThread.java)
 Executor can create a thread pool with single thread.
-The execution order is guaranteed FIFO.
+The execution order is FIFO.

 When using Thread class to run a thread, it's one time usage, but a thread pool can reuse its thread slot.

-In this Demo, a single thread pool is loaded multiple threads, and these threads will be executed in FIFO order.
+In this Demo, a single thread pool loads multiple threads, and these threads will be executed in FIFO order.

 Single thread pool is a blocking queue with unlimited size.